T-AbdelAlim/CraniumPy/README.md

 Resampling to a target vertex count (optional, default 10000) is one part of what "run pipeline" does - see [Registration and clipping](#registration-and-clipping) above for the rest (repair, clip, center-of-mass correction).
 The measurement algorithm was validated at 10000 vertices.

 ### Patient/visit metadata and reporting
-A form in the sidebar collects patient/visit fields before you export: patient ID, diagnosis, sex, imaging date, age at imaging, treatment, age at surgery, and one free-text variable - all optional, left blank if not filled in.
+A form in the sidebar collects patient/visit fields before you export: patient ID, diagnosis, sex, imaging date, age at imaging, imaging timing, treatment, age at surgery, and one free-text variable - all optional, left blank if not filled in.
 Diagnosis is a plain text field by default (type anything - useful beyond craniosynostosis), with a quick-pick dropdown alongside it for the common craniosynostosis subtypes, "Syndromic" (which prompts you to type the syndrome name right after), and "Unknown".
+Imaging timing is either "pre-op" or "post-op" with a free-text follow-up label you fill in (e.g. "6mo", "1y") - stored as one column (`pre-op`, `post_op_6mo`, ...) so a cohort spreadsheet can filter/stratify on it directly, see [Cohort analysis workspace](#cohort-analysis-workspace).
 File name and path are captured automatically from whatever you loaded.

 Three checkboxes above "export analysis" - **measurements**, **asymmetry**, **meshes** - choose what actually gets written, all ticked by default.
 Unticking one leaves that section out of the report/PDF/spreadsheet entirely (not just hidden), or skips the mesh files.